In the third in the series, vicar Stephen Capel is on his first holiday after joining his first parish in the village of Thornton Down.

 The Stephen Capel Mysteries bring the classic British detective story into the twenty-first century.

-Other books in the series include A Lonely Height, A Timely Confession and A Twisted Harmony.
+Other books in the series include A Lonely Height, A Timely Confession, A Twisted Harmony and An End to Innocence.

 If you’d like a signed copy - it makes a great gift - purchase direct below.
 If you want a personalised inscription, just drop Brian an email at firstname.lastname@example.org at the same time with the details.